 The Java platform allows for JAR files to be digitally signed, thus providing a mechanism for verification of the origin of the file.

 Java classes are not loaded into memory all at once, but when required by an application.
 Thus, if a class is changed while a program is running and before it has been loaded into memory, the new version will be used.
 Java also allows for class reloading.
 Thus, a program that employs class reloading makes it possible for an attacker to modify a class while a program is running.

+Since Java version 21, warnings are issued when agents are dynamically loaded into a running JVM and future releases will prohibit dynamic loading by default.
+The dynamic loading of the agents can be disabled after startup with the -XX:-EnableDynamicAgentLoading option.

-6.48.2 Guidance to language users
+6.48.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.48.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.48.5.

-Do not dynamically modify classes, unless there is a documented rationale and the rationale is carefully reviewed.
+Prohibit the dynamic modification of classes.

-As appropriate, verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.
+Verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.

-If possible, retest when dynamically linked or shared code has changed before using the application.
+Retest when dynamically linked or shared code has changed before using the application.

+Review all warnings related to dynamic loading that are presented.

 6.49 Library signature [NSQ]